RingierIMU/sdc-technicalAssignment-ds-ctr-prediction/README.md

 - Feel free to make assumptions, as long as you document them.
 - Python code is expected.
 - Do not persist your model.
 Your training script should create a model given provided data.
 - Make your work portable.
-We may test it on Linux or windows.
+We may test it on Linux or Windows.
 - More points are given for successfully modelling and explaining your model.

 ## Data